 Brazilians and Argentinians = Oil and water.
 Toothpaste and orange juice.
 Trump and Clinton.
 These things don’t mix.
 Combine them, and they’ll leave a sour taste in your mouth.
 Put ’em on a big stage together, and the gloves come off.

-Two games into Juan Martin Del Potro’s Round-2 match with Portugal’s Joao Sousa, a few fans were ejected for blatantly violating the core Olympic values of excellence, respect and friendship.
+Two games into Juan Martin Del Potro’s Round-2 match with Portugal’s Joao Sousa, a few fans were ejected for blatantly violating the core Summer Games values of “excellence, respect and friendship.”
 The stadium had been loud since ball-up, evenly split between Brazilian fans essentially rooting against Del Potro, and Argentinians cheering on Tandil’s most famous face.
-They traded chants, booed each other’s cheerleading, and in one case…came to blows between games 2 and 3.
+They traded chants, booed each other’s cheerleading, and in one case — came to blows between games 2 and 3.
 Security responded quickly, but it still took several minutes to eject the fans from the stadium.

-The stadium’s vibe delivered a true reflection of where we are, here at the first Olympic Games ever to be held in South America.
+The stadium’s vibe delivered a true reflection of where we are, here at the first Summer Games ever to be held in South America.

 NEXT: (JPN) Taro Daniel